-Data from the Hospital Inpatient Enquiry System (HIPE) in Ireland have also been used to examine hospital admissions for patients with primary varicella infection.
-(57) A total of 2,717 admissions (96.3% had no underlying condition) were reported over a 12 year period (2005 to 2016), with an average of 226 admissions per annum.
-The annual incidence rate of varicella-related hospital admissions was estimated at 4.87 per 100,000 population.
-(57) Infants and young children comprised the majority of admissions; 47% were less than three years old and 76% were less than 10 years old.
-(57) For those aged less than 18 years, the highest number of admissions was in those aged one to two years for all years except 2010, where the number of admissions was highest in those aged less than one year.
-(57) A total of 757 (28%) admissions had a complicating diagnosis, the most common being cellulitis, volume depletion and streptococcal infection.
-(57) The average length of stay for varicellarelated admissions was five days, although average length of stay for patients requiring intensive care treatment (n=62) was 26 days.
-The study estimated that chickenpox accounted for an average of 1,130 acute hospital and 161 ICU bed days annually over the study period.
-(57)
+Data from the Hospital In-Patient Enquiry System (HIPE) in Ireland have also been used to examine hospital admissions for patients with primary varicella infection.(59) A total of 2,717 admissions (96.3% had no underlying condition) were reported over a 12 year period (2005 to 2016), with an average of 226 admissions per annum.
+The annual incidence rate of varicella-related hospital admissions was estimated at 4.87 per 100,000 population.(59) Infants and young children comprised the majority of admissions; 47% were less than three years old and 76% were less than 10 years old.(59) For those aged less than 18 years, the highest number of admissions was in those aged one to two years for all years except 2010, where the number of admissions was highest in those aged less than one year.(59) A total of 757 (28%) admissions had a complicating diagnosis, the most common being cellulitis, volume depletion and streptococcal infection.(59) The average length of stay for varicellarelated admissions was five days, although average length of stay for patients requiring intensive care treatment (n=62) was 26 days.
+The study estimated that chickenpox accounted for an average of 1,130 acute hospital and 161 ICU bed days annually over the study period.(59)

 The difference between notified and HIPE cases of varicella-related hospitalisations is most likely related to case ascertainment.
 The majority of notified cases are those with laboratory confirmed varicella, whereas HIPE cases also include cases where the diagnosis of varicella was a clinical one and laboratory confirmation was deemed unnecessary by the clinician.
-The estimated incidence of 4.9 varicella-related hospitalisations per 100,000 population from HIPE data in Ireland is consistent with reported incidence in countries without universal varicella vaccination programmes.(58, 59)
+The estimated incidence of 4.9 varicella-related hospitalisations per 100,000 population from HIPE data in Ireland is consistent with reported incidence in countries without universal varicella vaccination programmes.(60, 61) As with the data from the HPSC, there is potential for underreporting of varicella cases in the HIPE system as the episode of care for those presenting with complications of varicella may not be coded as such.
+Therefore, the rate of hospitalisation reported here may be an under-estimate of the true rate.
+The fact that the incidence of varicella-related hospitalisation in Ireland is consistent with that in countries without universal varicella vaccination suggests that if there is under-reporting, it is likely to be limited.